dbpedia/databus/docs/guides/data-download-guide.md

 ### Download and convert selected data

 In order to download the data we need to pass the query as the _`-s`_ argument.
 Additionaly we need to specify where the query needs to be asked to.
 This is done using the `-e` argument.
 Furthermore if we want to convert the files to _.nt_ we need to specify if in the _`-f`_ parameter and finally we need to tell the client the desired compression.
-There are more options described in [#cli-options](docs/usage/cli.md#cli-options "mention")

 ```
 java -jar target/databus-client-v2.1-beta.jar \